Travel Management Planning Background Information

 The BLM must comply with a myriad of federal and state laws and regulations, as well as case law established by court decisions.
 Just a few of the many federal laws and regulations with which agencies must comply include:

-In complying with these requirements as part of travel management planning, BLM must identify "designations" for both areas and routes.
+In complying with these requirements as part of travel management planning, the BLM identified "designations" for both areas and routes.
 These designations fall into the categories of "open", "closed" or "limited".

 Route and area designations help us meet area-specific management goals and provide the public with a greater understanding of the areas and routes upon which they may freely travel, the areas and routes where their access may be limited or restricted, and the reasoning for these designations.